Jan Josef Liefers: Tatort – Professor Dr. Karl Friedrich Boerne

-In the German television series Tatort, Liefers plays Professor Dr. Karl Friedrich Boerne, the director of the "Institute of Legal Medicine and Forensics" at the University of Münster.
+In the German television series Tatort, Liefers plays Professor Dr. Karl Friedrich Boerne, the director of the Institute of Legal Medicine and Forensics at the University of Münster.
 The witty scientist loves his job and enjoys life to the fullest, often without considering the feelings of others.
 Karl-Friedrich Boerne loves the good things in life, plays golf, fences and is fond of classical music, especially if it's loud.
 But what he loves most are his luxury cars (Jaguar, Mercedes, Audi, Porsche, etc.), which he drives without worrying too much about wrecking them, and the sound of his own voice.
-Boerne's irony and intellect make him seem cynical and arrogant at times, but still it's evident that there's a good heart beating inside him.
-His wife left him and ever since Boerne lives alone in his big city apartment.
-The much smaller neighbouring apartment he let to inspector Frank Thiel.
-But not only at home the idiosyncratic, quirky forensic physician and the quiet, down-to-earth police officer share a close partnership.
+Boerne's irony and intellect make him seem cynical and arrogant at times, but it's evident that there's a kind heart beating inside him.
+His wife left him and since then, Boerne lives alone in his big city apartment.
+The much smaller neighbouring apartment he lets to inspector Frank Thiel.
+The idiosyncratic, quirky forensic physician and the quiet, down-to-earth police officer share a close partnership both at work and closer to home.